lotsofland/Data-Analytics-and-Visualization-Certificate/README.md

      > Notes for Python coming soon.

-     > All portions of the Certificate completed, except Python which is currently in progress.
+     > All portions of the Certificate completed.